-Cannabidiol (CBD) is a compound found in marijuana plants, but it doesn’t cause the “high” that people get when they smoke marijuana.
-THC is the compound in cannabis induces that feeling.
-But CBD is an active compound of marijuana that has effects on the body.
+Cannabidiol (CBD) is a compound found in the cannabis plant.
+It doesn’t cause the “high” associated with marijuana use.
+Tetrahydrocannabinol (THC) is the compound in cannabis that induces that feeling.
+However, CBD may have other benefits for the body.

-Because of this, researchers have isolated CBD and added it to many products, including those to help you in the bedroom.
+Because of this, manufacturers have isolated CBD and added it to many products, including those to help you in the bedroom.
 Purported benefits include boosting libido and increasing lubrication.

 Is CBD only a buzzword or can it actually help your sex life?
 Read on to find out what research tells us so far.